CodingCryptoTrading/dca-crypto-bot/README.md

  - notifies you of every single transaction
  - notifies you of a summary of your investment plan.
  - reminds you to top up your account in case the balance is not enough for the next purchase.

+In addition, the bot introduces two non-standard DCA variants that are not usually available on recurring buy services:
+ - *BuyBelow*: buy only if the price is below a price level
+ - *VariableAmount*: map a price range onto an amount range, so that when the price goes down the amount of dollars invested increases

 ## Getting started